-- Take an interest in student progress by looking in books, checking diaries and signing them on a regular basis and by commenting where necessary. - Read and value the information on their child's reports and discuss comments, information or targets for improvement - Attend all Information Evenings, Parent's Evenings/consultation and Academic Review days. - Make use of the Progresso Management Information System (MIS) to inform their understanding of their child's progress.
+- ♦ Take an interest in student progress by looking in books, checking diaries and signing them on a regular basis and by commenting where necessary. - Read and value the information on their child's reports and discuss comments, information or targets for improvement - ♦ Attend all Information Evenings, Parent's Evenings/consultation and Academic Review days. - Make use of the Progresso Management Information System (MIS) to inform their understanding of their child's progress.

 Track their child's progress from KS2 starting points and towards targets established using school systems.
-Particular emphasis on tracking all students at/above their target standard in each subject at KS3 and positive pattern of progress towards target at KS4 and KS5 using Fine graded attainment results.
-Key points of consideration are mapped in the assessment calendar as Summative assessments and inform either ARD or Parent Evening meetings with school.
-Parents in Year 10 and 11 to understand the gradings at GCSE.
+Particular emphasis on tracking all students are on or above their target standard in each subject at KS3 and positive pattern of progress at KS4 and KS5 using Fine graded attainment results.
+Key terminus for benchmarking occurring at the end of KS3 in Year 9, KS4 with Mock results and Formal Exams and throughout KS5.

+Parents in Year 10 and 11 to understand the implications of the new standards and gradings at GCSE.